Resources for Using iPads in Grades 3-5

 When it comes to managing a class of students, there are some fantastic resources that can make your life as a teacher a bit easier.
 In this post, fifth-grade teacher Lisa Mims discusses ClassDojo and how it can be used to monitor behavior and reward students.

 - Creativity With iPads (Kathy Schrock's Guide to Everything)

-This fantastic site is full of tons of information for teachers using technology in their classrooms.
+This fantastic site is full of information for teachers using technology in their classrooms.
 The section on iPads includes favorite apps, evaluation guides, and resources to help teachers consider iPad apps through the lens of Bloom’s Taxonomy.